Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Experiment

 \paragraph{vs. constituency structures} Surprisingly, on 5/6 circuits, TPT\texttt{[dep.]} outperformed TPT\texttt{[cons.]}.
-The only exception is the \texttt{Garden-Path Effects} circuit, where the potential disadvantage of tree-planting with dependency structures was mentioned above.
-Specifically, TPT\texttt{[dep.]} most significantly outperformed TPT\texttt{[cons.]} on the \texttt{Agreement} circuit, which includes the syntactic items such as (\ex{1}) from Subsection~\ref{subsec:settings}.
-For these syntactic items, only the head of the subject NP (\textit{author}) is always nearest to the main verb (\textit{is}/\textit{are}) on dependency structures, but the same does not hold on constituency structures: in constituency structures, the determiner of the subject NP (\textit{the}) and the head of the post-modifying PP (\textit{to}) are as nearest to the main verb as the head of the subject NP (cf. Appendix~\ref{app:example}).
-As long as the number of edges is utilized as implicit syntactic supervision, dependency structures may potentially have advantages over constituency structures.
+The only exception is the \texttt{Garden-Path Effects} circuit, where the potential disadvantage of tree-planting with dependency structures exists, as mentioned above.
+Specifically, TPT\texttt{[dep.]} most significantly outperformed TPT\texttt{[cons.]} on the \texttt{Agreement} circuit, which includes the syntactic items such as (\ex{1}) from \S\ref{subsec:settings}: ``The author next to the senator \underline{is/*are} good''.
+For these syntactic items, only the head of the subject NP (\textit{author}) is always nearest to the main verb (\textit{is}/*\textit{are}) on dependency structures, but the same does not hold on constituency structures: in constituency structures, the determiner of the subject NP (\textit{the}) and the head of the post-modifying PP (\textit{to}) are as nearest to the main verb as the head of the subject NP (cf. Appendix~\ref{app:example}).
+Given that tree-planting utilizes the number of edges as implicit syntactic supervision, the property of dependency structures may potentially be more desirable for tree-planting than constituency structures.